great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_azure_blob_storage.md

 ---
-title: How to configure a Validation Result store in Azure Blob Storage
+title: How to configure a Validation Result Store in Azure Blob Storage
 ---
-import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx'

-By default, Validations are stored in JSON format in the ``uncommitted/validations/`` subdirectory of your ``great_expectations/`` folder.
-Since Validations may include examples of data (which could be sensitive or regulated) they should not be committed to a source control system.
-This guide will help you configure a new storage location for Validations in Azure Blob Storage.
+By default, <TechnicalTag tag="validation_result" text="Validation Results" /> are stored in JSON format in the ``uncommitted/validations/`` subdirectory of your ``great_expectations/`` folder.
+Since Validation Results may include examples of data (which could be sensitive or regulated) they should not be committed to a source control system.
+This guide will help you configure a new storage location for Validation Results in Azure Blob Storage.

 <Prerequisites>